rlaffers/ctm/Readme.md

 ## Features

 * live positions of vehicles on the map
-* 3 base maps available (Standard, Transport, OpenStreetMap)
+* various base maps available (Standard, Public Transport, Traffic)
 * filtering by vehicle types (trams, buses, trolleybuses)
 * filtering by line number
 * time of the last recorded position in the tooltip